iterative/dvc.org/content/blog/2020-08-27-august-20-community-gems.md

 (be sure nothing in their code could expose your data!).
 But, there are ways to implement this if you're sure about it.

-We'd recommend creating a separate "data registry" repository using a private cloud bucket to store your validation dataset
-([see our docs about the why and how of data registries](https://dvc.org/doc/use-cases/data-registries#data-registries)).
+One possible approach is to create a separate "data registry" repository using a private cloud bucket to store your validation dataset ([see our docs about the why and how of data registries](https://dvc.org/doc/use-cases/data-registries#data-registries)).
 Your CI system can be setup to have access to the data registry via secrets (called "variables" in GitLab).
 Then when you run validation via